Current as of May 2018 | Download print version (in PDF)

 A non-stock corporation may use the word “foundation” in its corporate name, provided that it:

-- has initial capital of at least one million Philippine Pesos (PHP 1,000,000, or approximately USD 22,800), as evidenced by a Notarized Certificate of Bank Deposit issued by the bank;
+- Has initial capital of at least one million Philippine Pesos (PHP 1,000,000, or approximately $22,800), as evidenced by a Notarized Certificate of Bank Deposit issued by the bank;

-- submits to the Securities and Exchange Commission (SEC) in the Philippines (which is also the registration authority for non-stock corporations) a written statement of its willingness to allow the Commission to conduct an audit of its corporate books and records.
+- Submits to the SEC a written statement of its willingness to allow the Commission to conduct an audit of its corporate books and records.

 An SEC-registered foundation is required to file annually with the Commission the following documents: